 Business Rate Revaluation

-1st April 2017 is the effective date that this comes into force, seven years since the last re-valuation.
-This will re-assess all business properties in England and Wales based on an ‘assumed open market rental value date’ (AVD) of 1st April 2015.
+All business properties in England and Wales were re-assessed based on an ‘assumed open market rental value date’ (AVD) of 1st April 2015.
 (The AVD for the previous re-valuation was 1st April 2008.)

-The Government Valuation Office has been preparing its build up to April 2015 and April 2017.
-They have already started issuing ‘Forms of Return’ which request confirmation of lease terms and rents paid, or trading accounts for those properties valued on this basis and rate payers may have already received one.
+The Government Valuation Office prepared its build up to April 2015 and April 2017 by issuing ‘Forms of Return’ which requested from Rate payers, confirmation of lease terms and rents paid, or trading accounts for those properties valued on this basis.

 The Rating (Empty Properties) Act 2007 implemented a commitment by the Government to reduce rating relief on empty non-domestic property in order to encourage owners to bring such property back into occupation.

 Non-Domestic Rates (Business Rates) are payable on both occupied and unoccupied property.
 The rates on an occupied property are paid by the occupier.
 The rates on unoccupied properties are paid by the person entitled to possession – this will be the lessee or if no lease has been assigned it will be the owner.

 Business Rates will not be payable for the first three months that a property is empty.
 Industrial premises, such as warehouses and factories, are exempt for a further three months.

 In conjunction with experienced rating consultants, Sinclair Jones can arrange to provide advice on all rating matters to ensure that occupiers are paying the correct level of rates and, if appropriate, submit an Appeal, for which negotiations with the VOA will be necessary.
 This can also include looking into any over payment that may have been made over previous years.
 Successful appeals lead to significant financial savings and fees are generally success-based and incentivised with the view to achieving best possible result for the client.